Here you will find all the information required to set up your own custom sandbox.

 Additional feature for expanded functionality

-For this feature to work,you will have to find a touchscreen that has exactly the same resolution as your projector.
-Then, when setting up both screens in Windows, make sure they are next to each other (horizontally, not vertically).
+When setting up both screens in Windows, make sure they are next to each other (horizontally, not vertically).
 The projector should be the main display and touchscreen the secondary one.

 Next step is installing a screen-casting software on both devices.
 We use and recommend this app.
-After the installation, open spacedesk on your mobile device and connect with the PC.
+After the installation open spacedesk on your mobile device and connect with the PC.
 If you have the KinectSandbox software running, it will restart automatically.
 You may need to configure Windows display settings.
 Make sure the projector is the main screen and the setup is ready to go.

 Below you will find a video tutorial with step by step istructions.